-Cross-references. - For report of analysis breath and blood alcohol, see Form 9-505.
+Cross-references. - For forms on report of analysis breath and blood alcohol, certificate of receiving clerk, certificate of analyst, certificate of supervisor and certificate of mailing, see Form 9-505.

 Bracketed material. - The bracketed reference to the department of health was inserted by the compiler, as Laws 1991, ch.
 25, § 16 repeals former 9-7-4 NMSA 1978, relating to the department of health and environment, and enacts a new 9-7-4 NMSA 1978, relating to the department of health, which is defined as including the scientific laboratory.
 The bracketed material was not enacted by the legislature and is not part of the law.